 - Provide professional-level teacher education to novice and experienced language teachers.
 Students in our teacher-education program represent diverse backgrounds and are recruited from around the world.
 The department offers teacher-education modules at both the undergraduate and graduate levels, and provides extensive professional education in language pedagogy, computer-assisted language learning (CALL), and language assessment to its M.A. majors.
 Through global partnerships with foreign institutions, our students also have opportunities to receive practical training as teachers of English as a foreign language in authentic foreign settings.
 Students who successfully complete our teacher-education program are competitive candidates for high-level language teaching positions around the world.

-- Offer language instruction to learners of Arabic, Chinese, English, Japanese, Swahili and a small selection of additional African and Southeast Asian languages.
+- Offer language instruction to learners of Arabic, Chinese, English, Japanese, and Swahili.
 The department’s ESL and EFL offerings generate revenue, attract and help retain international students at OU, offer outreach services to non-English speakers living in the community (including spouses of international students and faculty), and prepare international students for enhanced academic performance and future professional success.
 The department’s core foreign-language offerings provide students with new language abilities, multicultural experiences, opportunities to study abroad, and the ability to fulfill language requirements necessary for graduation.
-Our offerings in African and Southeast Asian languages bring in government revenue, provide vital interdisciplinary support to the Center for International Studies, and allow students to gain cultural insights and linguistic skills that are critical to the U.S. government’s foreign diplomacy efforts.
+Our offering in Swahili brings in government revenue, provide vital interdisciplinary support to the Center for International Studies, and allow students to gain cultural insights and linguistic skills that are critical to the U.S. government’s foreign diplomacy efforts.